ECNTechnology/clouddial-kb/guides/cloud-dial/frequently-asked-questions.md

 ::: tip
 If you find your number has been marked in such a fashion, it might be time to use a new outbound caller ID.
 :::

+## Why can I not see my numbers?

+Numbers need to be enabled for use in Cloud Dial.

+See **[https://kb.clouddial.com.au/guides/cloud-dial/settings-preferences.html#phone-numbers](https://kb.clouddial.com.au/guides/cloud-dial/settings-preferences.html#phone-numbers)** to learn how.